varughese/hh-ttc/README.md

 # TODO
-[-] AutoComplete
+- [x] AutoComplete
-[] Lowercase username on login
+- [ ] Lowercase username on login
-[] New Upcoming Event page for Fromal
+- [ ] New Upcoming Event page for Fromal
-[] List of users for Points Chair
+- [ ] List of users for Points Chair
-[] Ability for Points Chair to "Check" off events
+- [ ] Ability for Points Chair to "Check" off events

 ## Screenshots